-The TREBLAB Z2 aren't recommended for phone calls.
+The TREBLAB Z2 are mediocre for phone calls.
 The integrated microphone makes your voice sound thin, unnatural, and very distorted.
-It also does a disappointing job of separating your voice from background noises.
-It's worth noting that we only test the integrated microphone, so don't know how well the in-line mic performs.
+It does a disappointing job separating your voice from background noises.
+It's worth noting that we only test the integrated microphone, so we don't know how well the in-line mic performs.

 The TREBLAB Z2 have a fairly sleek and modern design.
 They look a lot like the similarly-priced Mixcder E9 Wireless, but with an etched white design on each ear cup.
 They're also available with a black logo on the earcups as opposed to white.

-The controls for the TREBLAB Z2 are decent.
+The TREBLAB Z2's controls are decent.
 The physical buttons are easy to use and provide a good amount of feedback, so you know when you've issued a command.
 The controls are on the right ear cup, and the middle button has a raised dot, so you can easily tell which button you're resting on without looking.
-The headphones also give you an audio cue when you reach max volume, and you get a good amount of functionality, including media/call control, and volume control.
-When using the headphones with the included analog 1/8" cable, the ear cup controls no longer function and all inputs are done via a single button on the in-line remote/mic, which is a bit disappointing as the in-line remote is more difficult to use, and it doesn't provide track skipping or volume control.
+The headphones also give you an audio cue when you reach max volume, and you get a good amount of functionality, including media/call control and volume control.
+When using the headphones with the included analog 1/8" cable, the ear cup controls no longer function, and all inputs are done via a single button on the in-line remote/mic.
+This is disappointing as the in-line remote is more difficult to use and doesn't provide track skipping or volume control.

 The TREBLAB Z2 aren't the most portable as the ear cups don't fold inwards into a more compact shape.
-On the bright side, the ear cups can swivel to lay flat, making them more comfortable around your neck and easier to fit into luggage or bags.
+On the bright side, they can swivel to lay flat, making them more comfortable around your neck and easier to fit into luggage or bags.

 The TREBLAB Z2 come with a good hard carrying case to help protect them while traveling.
-It should provide protection against scratches, drops, and light water exposure.
+It should protect against scratches, drops, and light water exposure.

-The build quality of the TREBLAB Z2 is decent.
+The TREBLAB Z2's build quality is decent.
 The entire headphones are made out of solid plastic, with a bit of metal enforcing the headband.
 While they don't look as premium and high-end as more expensive options, they don't feel especially cheap or plasticky either.

 These headphones are decently stable.
 They clamp the head enough to keep them on during light jogs and head movements.
-They shouldn't move too much if you have to quickly run to catch a bus, but likely aren't the best option for taking to the gym.
+They shouldn't move too much if you have to quickly run to catch a bus, but aren't the best option for the gym.

-The sound profile of the TREBLAB Z2 is quite well-balanced and accurate, making them well-suited for a very wide range of content and genres.
-That being said, their underemphasized bass range may be slightly disappointing to fans of bass-heavy genres, and they also lack a bit of brightness which causes some instruments to sound dark and veiled.
+The TREBLAB Z2's sound profile is well-balanced and accurate, making them well-suited for a very wide range of content and genres.
+That said, their underemphasized bass range may be slightly disappointing to fans of bass-heavy genres, and they also lack a bit of brightness which causes some instruments to sound dark and veiled.

 The TREBLAB Z2 are very consistent between various users and reseats.
 Most people should experience their sound reproduction very similarly, though you may have to adjust them slightly on your head to hear their treble the same way every time you use them.

-The bass range of the TREBLAB Z2 is very accurate.
-While most of the range is underemphasized, it's quite even and flat, without any major sharp dips or peaks.
-Unfortunately, they do lack a fair amount of bass in comparison to many popular headphones, like the Sony WH-1000XM3 Wireless or the Bose QuietComfort 35 II/QC35 II Wireless 2018.
+The TREBLAB Z2's bass range is very accurate.
+While most of the range is underemphasized, it's even and flat without any major sharp dips or peaks.
+Unfortunately, they lack a fair amount of bass in comparison to many popular headphones, like the Sony WH-1000XM3 Wireless or the Bose QuietComfort 35 II/QC35 II Wireless 2018.

-The mid accuracy of the TREBLAB Z2 is excellent.
+The TREBLAB Z2's mid accuracy is outstanding.
 Almost the entire range is even, flat, and accurate.
 This results in present and clear instruments and vocals that don't sound muddy, harsh, or distant.

-The treble range of the TREBLAB Z2 is decently accurate.
+The TREBLAB Z2's treble range is decently accurate.
 While half of low-treble is very accurate and even, it dips a fair amount started in the middle of low-treble, resulting in some higher frequency instruments sounding dull and lispy.
 High treble is also quite uneven, which may cause some sounds to be piercing and others to be very dull, though this is at high enough frequencies that it generally isn't audible to most people.

-The peaks and dips performance of the TREBLAB Z2 is very good.
+The TREBLAB Z2's peaks and dips performance is very good.
 Most of the ranges are fairly even, without too many sudden spikes.
 The peak in high-bass causes the headphones to sound a bit boomy in comparison to the underemphasized low and mid-bass ranges, though this isn't too noticeable overall.
 However, the large dip in mid-treble causes some frequencies to be noticeably dull and lispy, making the headphones lack a bit of brightness.

-The imaging performance of these headphones is disappointing.
+The imaging performance is sub-par.
 While most of the group delay is well beneath the audibility threshold, it crosses over in low-bass, resulting in a transparent treble reproduction but a loose bass range.
-Our L/R drivers are decently well-matched and while their phase mismatch score is very bad, this is because the drivers are mismatched at a very low frequency that likely won't be noticeable to anyone.
+Our L/R drivers are decently well-matched, and while their phase mismatch score is very bad, this is because the drivers are mismatched at a very low frequency that likely won't be noticeable to anyone.
 It's also worth noting that these results are only valid for our unit, and yours may perform differently.

-The soundstage of the TREBLAB Z2 is poor.
-While the soundstage appears decently natural, and very large, it isn't very open and sounds feel to be inside your head as opposed to in front.
+The TREBLAB Z2's soundstage is disappointing.
+While the soundstage appears decently natural and very large, it isn't very open and sounds feel to be inside your head as opposed to in front.
 However, this is to be expected of closed-back headphones.

 These headphones don't have any virtual soundstage features.

-These are the settings used to test the TREBLAB Z2; therefore, our results are only valid when used at these settings.
+These are the settings used to test the TREBLAB Z2.
+Our results are only valid when used at these settings.

-The TREBLAB Z2 leak a fair amount of sound.
-The leakage occupies a fair amount of the mid and treble ranges, so the sound leaking from your headphones will be quite full.
+The TREBLAB Z2 have a mediocre leakage performance.
+The leakage occupies a fair amount of the mid and treble ranges, so the sound leaking from your headphones will be full.
 It nears the top of the noise floor of an average office, so your coworkers will likely hear a fair amount of what you're listening to.

 The TREBLAB Z2 have an integrated microphone as well as an in-line mic on the included analog cable.
-Note that we only test the integrated mic, and the in-line mic may perform differently.
+We only test the integrated mic, and the in-line mic may perform differently.

-The recording quality of the TREBLAB Z2's integrated microphone is disappointing.
+The recording quality of the TREBLAB Z2's integrated microphone is sub-par.
 When using the microphone, your voice sounds very unnatural, thin, and distorted.

-The integrated microphone is sub-par at handling background noise.
+The integrated microphone is middling at handling background noise.
 It's best suited for quiet environments, as your voice gets easily drowned out in noisy situations.

-The overall battery performance of these headphones is good.
+The overall battery performance is good.
 They last almost 20 hours off a single charge with ANC turned on, which is very good.
 While they're advertised as lasting up to 30 hours, this may be with ANC turned off.
 Unfortunately, they take over four hours to fully charge, which is a long time.
-On the bright side, they can be used passively with their included 1/8" audio cable.
+On the bright side, you can use them passively with their included 1/8" audio cable.

 These headphones don't have a dedicated companion app.

-The Bluetooth connectivity of these headphones is very good.
-They can be connected to two devices at a time, so you can easily switch between them.
-While their SBC latency on PC is quite high, they support aptX-LL for a much lower latency connection, provided the device your connecting to supports it.
-While watching YouTube videos on a mobile device, they have high latency on iOS, but very low latency on Android devices.
+The Bluetooth connectivity is good.
+They can connect to two devices at a time, so you can easily switch between them.
+While their SBC latency on PC is high, they support aptX-LL for a much lower latency connection, provided the device you're connecting to supports it.
+While watching YouTube videos on a mobile device, they have high latency on iOS but very low latency on Android devices.
 It's worth noting that devices and apps tend to compensate for latency differently, so your mileage may vary.

 These headphones only support a wireless connection via Bluetooth.

-These headphones come with a Micro-USB cable for charging, as well as a 1/8" TRS to TRRS analog cable for a wired connection.
+These headphones come with a Micro-USB cable for charging and a 1/8" TRS to TRRS analog cable for a wired connection.
 Because the cable is only TRS on the end that plugs into the headphones themselves, it doesn't support input from the controls on the ear cups or the integrated microphone, requiring you to use the in-line remote and mic while wired.
 On the bright side, both included cables are flat silicone cables, which tend to be less prone to tangles and kinks.

-Thanks to the in-line mic on their wire, these headphones are fully compatible with PC or PS4 gaming when used wired.
+Thanks to the in-line mic on their wire, these headphones are fully compatible with PC or PS4 gaming when you use them wired.
 They're also compatible wirelessly with any Bluetooth-enabled PC, though you may experience too much lag for competitive gaming.

-Thanks to the in-line mic on their wire, these headphones are fully compatible with Xbox One when used wired into the controller.
+Thanks to the in-line mic on their wire, these headphones are fully compatible with Xbox One when you use them wired into the controller.

 The Anker Soundcore Life Q20 Wireless and the TREBLAB Z2 Wireless both perform similarly overall.
 While the Anker have a much better ANC feature and last longer off a single charge, the TREBLAB have a better-balanced and less bass-heavy sound profile.
 The Anker are more comfortable and have a better microphone.
 On the other hand, the TREBLAB support features like multi-device pairing and aptX-LL, and have easier to use controls.